twiddlingbits/twr-wasm/docs/api/api-c-audio.md

 Functions that end in `_sync` are for use with `twrWamModuleAsync`, and are synchronous.
 Meaning they don't return until the operation, such as playback, is complete.

+Note that on some platforms, sounds that are too short might not play correctly.
+This is true in JavaScript as well.

 ## Functions
 These are the current Audio APIs available in C/C++: